cpp-tutor/abaci0-literate/Abaci0.md

 }
 ```

 The specialization for `CaseStmt` is the most involved, creating a `std::vector<BasicBlock*>` and referring to them by index (the total number needed being `when` clauses times 2 plus `else` clause if present plus 1).
 The `when` clauses are evaluated in the same order written in the Abaci0 program, any match causes a jump to the last Basic Block.
+As with `IfStmt`, a `return` statement can be used within a `when` or `else` block.

 ```cpp
 template<>